rocky-linux/documentation/docs/books/learning_ansible/09-working-with-jinja-template.md

 This step ensures that the configuration changes are applied consistently across your infrastructure.

-The Ansible `template` module provides a way to use Jinja templates for dynamically generating configuration files during playbook execution.
-This module allows you to separate configuration logic and data, making your Ansible playbooks more flexible and maintainable.
+The Ansible `template` module allows you to use Jinja templates to generate configuration files dynamically during playbook execution.
+This module lets you separate configuration logic and data, making your Ansible playbooks more flexible and maintainable.

 ### Key features